Chart Color Schemes

 Health performance in Murwillumbah is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Murwillumbah faces significant health challenges, with common conditions prevalent across younger and older age groups.
-Private health cover is low at approximately 46%, covering around 4,433 people, compared to 49.3% across Rest of NSW and a national average of 55.3%.
-Mental health issues and arthritis are the most common conditions, affecting 10.5% and 10.0% respectively.
+Murwillumbah faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is low, at approximately 46% (around 4,433 people), compared to 49.3% in the rest of NSW and a national average of 55.3%.
+Mental health issues affect 10.5% of residents, while arthritis impacts 10.0%.

-Around 62.3% report no medical ailments, slightly lower than Rest of NSW's 64.2%.
-The area has 24.7% aged 65 and over (2,357 people), compared to 26.1% in Rest of NSW.
-Senior health outcomes show some challenges but perform better than the general population in health metrics.
+However, 62.3% report no medical ailments, slightly lower than the 64.2% in the rest of NSW.
+The area has 24.7% (2,357 people) aged 65 and over, compared to 26.1% in the rest of NSW.
+Health outcomes among seniors show some challenges but perform better than the general population in health metrics.

 Frequently Asked Questions - Health